 An excellent five star hotel in Verona is the Gabbia D’Oro.
 A quite lovely eighteenth century palace set right in the heart of the city.

-I always feel when visiting elegant, historic cities like Verona and Venice that staying in hotels that compliment the elegance and history of the city is surely befitting - I mean don't we all deserve to feel like royalty once in while?
+I always feel when visiting elegant, historic cities like Verona and Venice that staying in hotels that complement the elegance and history of the city is surely befitting - I mean, don't we all deserve to feel like royalty once in a while?

 It's hard to eat badly in Verona.
 Even the "touristy" restaurants near the Roman Arena actually serve pretty good food.
 If I had to choose one though it would be the Trattoria da l'Amelia (click for more).